dagenester/ignite-day2-aks/README.md

 Now set the following parameters

-* Scope - Choose your subscription and AKS resource group
+* Scope - Choose your subscription and AKS resource group (NOTE:  You may need to minimize the Cloud Shell window to see the Select button)
 * Policy Definition - Search for AKS and choose [Limited Preview]: Ensure only allowed container images in AKS
 * Enforcement - Disabled
 * Select __Next__